Tandemloc-spreader-beams

 Modern hook blocks use multiple sheaves to distribute lifting forces across several rope passes.
 This reduces stress on the hoist system while increasing effective lifting capacity.
 Photo Credit: Ropeblock

 For decades, overhaul balls have been a familiar part of crane hoist systems across construction, lifting, and industrial jobsites.
 Their role has always been simple: keep tension on the wire rope when no load is attached and help the line feed smoothly off the drum.
 While effective for basic applications, these weighted balls were designed in an era when lifting technology was far less advanced.
 Today’s projects demand more control, greater efficiency, and improved safety.
-As a result, modern hook block assemblies are increasingly replacing traditional overhaul balls in professional lifting operations.
+Rather than a wholesale shift from overhaul balls to hook blocks, contractors select the assembly that matches the lifting method.
+Multi-sheave hook blocks provide mechanical advantage and precision for reeved lifts, while overhaul balls remain appropriate for single-line work where line tension and a compact profile are key.

 What An Overhaul Ball Was Designed For